lstwoMODS/lstwoMODS-WobblyLife/README.md

 A free recreation of Azzamods for Wobbly Life containing a lot of Azzamods mods but also more than double original ones.

+You can open the menu in game using F2.

 # Installation Requirements

 Requires [ShadowLib](https://github.com/lstwo/ShadowLib/releases), [BepInEx 5.X](https://github.com/BepInEx/BepInEx/releases/tag/v5.4.23.2) and [UniverseLib](https://github.com/sinai-dev/UniverseLib/releases)